 I have just read a fascinating article written by content entrepreneur Mr Ken Carroll about linear and non-linear learning.
-It seemed to confirm what I’d long suspected about the predictable way in which ELT coursebooks which revolve around a grammatical syllabus are written.
+It seemed to confirm what I’d long suspected about the predictable way that ELT coursebooks which revolve around a grammatical syllabus are written.

 A grammatical syllabus is developed according to the structures of a language.

 Typically, the grammatical syllabus begins with the verb ‘be’, then the present simple, then the present continuous, and so forth.

-Structures that are perceived to be “easy” are at the start of a grammatical syllabus.
+Structures that are perceived to be “easy” come at the beginning of a grammatical syllabus.

 Here’s a sample of what Mr Carroll wrote pertaining to linear learning and ELT coursebooks which follow a grammatical syllabus: